-The Strategic Factor Allocation Fund may elect to invest in PIPEs and other unregistered or otherwise restricted securities issued by public MLPs and similar entities, including unregistered MLP preferred units.
+Certain of the Underlying Funds may elect to invest in PIPEs and other unregistered or otherwise restricted securities issued by public MLPs and similar entities, including unregistered MLP preferred units.
 The Investment Adviser expects most such private securities to be liquid within six to nine months of funding, but may also invest in other private securities with significantly longer or shorter restricted periods.
-PIPEs involve the direct placement of equity securities to a purchaser such as the Fund.
+PIPEs involve the direct placement of equity securities to a purchaser such as an Underlying Fund.
 Equity issued in this manner is often unregistered and therefore less liquid than equity issued through a public offering.
 Such private equity offerings provide issuers greater flexibility in structure and timing as compared to public offerings.
 The following highlights some of the reasons MLPs choose to issue equity through private placements: